How Do You Make Money From UITF Investing?

 How do you know if the fund manager of your UITF had a “good day” or a “bad day”?

-Now this is how you earn (or lose money) from UITF investments…
+This is how you earn (or lose money) from UITF investments…

 Remember that your money is in the fund, and what you have in your possession is just a certificate that says you own 20,000 units.